 According to a survey by The Verge, not only do consumers trust Amazon with sensitive personal details about what they purchase and data about their interests, they trust the brand almost as much as they trust their bank.
 And there is not one reason why Amazon is taking the lead in consumer trust.
 The brand has for years now spent billions towards improving its services, entering new markets and prioritizing the value and efficiency of its services.
 But what lies at the heart of Amazon’s success is customer satisfaction.
-It comes as no surprise, therefore, that Amazon ranked number one in overall customer experience, according to ForeSee’s new Retail CX Rankings.

 So when it comes to emulating a customer experience (CX) strategy, we all have something to learn from Amazon.